Format Assistant is used to check the script for formatting errors.

 The Format Assistant may be run at any time.
 It can also be run automatically before you print.

-To use ths feature, go to Tools > Format Assistant.
+To use this feature, go to Tools > Format Assistant.

 The Format Assistant will search for errors.
 If an error is found, the Format Assistant dialog appears and the paragraph containing the error is highlighted.

-In this case it found an element with an extra space at the beginning -- when Allie says,"No I'm not!" (the red line shows this extra space clearly).
+In this case it has found a paragraph element with an extra space at the beginning -- before Zed's parenthetical:

 The Rule Violation box tells you which formatting rule was broken and the Correction box tells you how the error will be corrected.